droemer7/localize/README.md

 # Localize

-A collection of mobile robot localization algorithms, with ROS layers to integrate with the [MuSHR car](https://mushr.io).
+A collection of mobile robot localization algorithms, integrated with ROS and the [MuSHR car](https://mushr.io).
 Currently only Adaptive Monte Carlo Localization is implemented.

 **Author:** Dane Roemer